braingeneers/SpikeCanvas-EphysPipeline/DEPLOYMENT_GUIDE.md

 ---

-**Deployment complete!**  Your EphysPipeline is ready for production use.
+**Deployment complete!**  Your SpikeCanvas is ready for production use.